Andrey Myagkov: Biography

-In 1975, he gained fame in the enormously popular comedy-drama film The Irony of Fate as a surgeon Zhenya Lukashin.
+In 1975, he gained fame in the enormously popular comedy-drama film The Irony of Fate as a surgeon, Zhenya Lukashin.
 In 1977, he starred in another Ryazanov hit, Office Romance, as timid statistician Anatoly Novoseltsev, alongside Alisa Freindlich, in which he also debuted as a singer.
 For both roles he was awarded the USSR State Prize.
-In 1978 he was named Best Actor by readers of Soviet Screen.
+In 1978, he was named Best Actor by readers of Soviet Screen.

 In 1977, Myagkov left the Sovremennik Theatre and joined the Moscow Art Theatre (MKhAT), where he debuted in the leading role as Zilov in Duck Hunt by Aleksandr Vampilov, and eventually established himself as a leading actor in many other stage productions.

 His other notable films are The Days of the Turbins (1976) based on Mikhail Bulgakov's novel, The Garage (1979), Vertical Race (1983), A Cruel Romance (1984).

-In 1990s, Myagkov concentrated on theatrical performances and worked as a professor at the Moscow Art Theatre school.
+In the 1990s, Myagkov concentrated on theatrical performances and worked as a professor at the Moscow Art Theatre school.
 In this period he starred in the drama Mother (1990), Leonid Gaidai's comedy film Weather Is Good on Deribasovskaya, It Rains Again on Brighton Beach (1992), and the detective story Contract with Death (1998).

 Myagkov played over 50 roles in film and on television.
-In 1989, Myagkov made his debut as director on the stage of Moscow Art Theatre with Goodnight, Mama (Spokoinoy nochi, Mama).
+In 1989, Myagkov made his debut as a director on the stage of Moscow Art Theatre with Goodnight, Mama (Spokoinoy nochi, Mama).
 In 2000 he directed a stageplay, Retro.